OFFICE: 248.471.3110

 Faulty dip tubes disintegrate slowly, and the particles and chunks clog up faucets, aerators and other plumbing fixtures.

-If you experience this problem, we recommend that you replace your water heater tank as it can be very difficult to remove the disintegrated particles form the old tank and they can continue to clog up your plumbing fixtures.
+If you experience this problem, we recommend that you replace your water heater tank as it can be very difficult to remove the disintegrated particles from the old tank and they can continue to clog up your plumbing fixtures.

 Why does it take so long to get hot water to my faucets?